hyphacoop/cosmos-discord-faucet/README.md

 ```

 2. [Create Discord token](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) and save its token.
-3. Add the bot token to `config.ini`.
+3. Add the bot token to `config.toml`.
-4. Modify the nodes, faucet addresses, and amount to send in `config.ini` .
+4. Modify the nodes, faucet addresses, and amount to send in `config.toml` .

 ## Usage